smerckel/FastaChar/doc/howto.rst

 What is Fastachar for and how to use it?
 ========================================

-*Fastachar* is a graphical user interface to the *fasta* python module that allows a user to compare pre-aligned DNA sequences.
+**Fastachar** is a graphical user interface to the **fasta** python module that allows a user to compare pre-aligned DNA sequences.
+Sequences of different markers must be analysed individually (not concatenated).
 A typical application is to distinguish one species from a set of different, but closely related other species, based on DNA sequences.

 Example
 -------

-Let's assume we collected specimens of a species that is hypothesised to be a new species.
-From each specimen, material is extracted from which a DNA sequences is produced.
-In order to determine whether or not these particular specimens are a new species, the DNA sequences are compared with sequences of identified specimens of closely related species.
-To do so, we would like to know whether the sequences of the unidentified specimens are all identical, and if not, in which positions of the DNA there are differences.
-Ideally all sequences are identical.
-We put these sequences in a set A. The sequences of related specimens are collected in set B. Then, to determine whether the particular type of DNA sequence, or marker, discriminates the sequences in set A from those in set B, the positions of all the DNA sequences in set B are compared with the corresponding position of the sequence in set A, and listed if the base pair character is different in *all* sequences of set B in comparison to the corresponding position of the sequences in set A, yielding the unique characters of the sequences in set A.
+Let's assume we have DNA sequences from specimens of cryptic species (a pair or more).
+After the discovery of the new species it is paramount to carry out the final step in taxonomy, their description.
+However, in this case, the morphological characters *per se* cannot be use to describe the new cryptic species.
+Therefore, molecular diagnostic characters (present in all members of a taxon and absent in all other taxa) can be obtained from the DNA sequences.
+These characters can be used to describe a species in a similar fashion to traditional morphological diagnostic characters used for species descriptions.
+To that end, the algorithm compares two sets of sequences, with one set consisting of a number of sequences of a taxon (e.g., a new species) and the other consisting of sequences of other taxa (e.g., conspecific or confamilial species).
+For each homologous position in the alignment (pre-aligned sequences), the algorithm tests for all characters of the sequence in the first set to be the same and to be different from all other characters of the sequences in the other set.
+When these conditions are met, the character in that position (nucleotide or amino acid) is marked as a **molecular diagnostic character**.

 Preparation
 -----------
-The input for *Fastachar* is a list of DNA sequences, formatted in the fasta format (see also https://en.wikipedia.org/wiki/FASTA_format).
+The input for **Fastachar** is a list of DNA sequences, formatted in the fasta format (see also https://en.wikipedia.org/wiki/FASTA_format).
 The program assumes that the DNA sequences that are going to be compared are: